-Predicting the denominator for the stabilized weights we find that for men a higher baseline BMI, increasing age and increasing household expenditures have some predictive value for a diabetes diagnosis (Table 0.2).
+Predicting the denominator for the stabilized weights we find that for men a higher baseline BMI, increasing age and increasing household expenditures have some predictive value for a diabetes diagnosis, as does employment (Table 0.2).
 For women, higher age at baseline, increases in BMI and waist circumference as well as living in a non-rural environment predict a diabetes diagnosis.
 Further, especially living in certain provinces of the country appears to increase the likelihood to receive a diabetes diagnosis for men, but not for women.

 The results of our regression analysis are presented in Table 0.3.
-Both the FE model and the MSM indicate that women self-reporting a diabetes diagnosis have reduced prob-abilities of being employed than their counterparts without diabetes, with a reduction of 11 percentage points in the FE model and 12 percentage points in the MSM.
-For men no such eﬀect is observed.
+Both the FE model and the MSM indicate that women self-reporting a diabetes diagnosis have lower prob-abilities of being employed than their counterparts without diabetes, with a reduction of 11 percentage points in the FE model and 12 percentage points in the MSM.
+For men no such eﬀect is observed (even though it is significant in Table 0.2).

 There is a more ambiguous picture for the eﬀect of a diabetes diagnosis on behavioural outcomes.
 There is no strong evidence that men reduced their smoking rate, however, a diabetes diagnosis likely led to a reduction in alcohol consumption as is shown by both models, but in particular the MSM.
 For waist circumference, BMI and calorie consump-tion, the FE and MSM both indicate reductions in BMI of close to 0.7, of about 2 cm in waist circumference and of up to 170 calories per day for men.
 For women no similar evidence is found and while the point estimates indicate a reduction in all outcomes, these tend to be smaller than those for men and only statistically significant in the FE model for BMI and waist circumference.